Letters from the Specific Carbohydrate Diet support group (11)

 > sick should stay on prednisone while starting the diet, and slowly

 > ease off the prednisone as symptoms improve.
-And of course this goes
+And of course this

 > doubly if there is blood present.
 Again, does anyone disagree?